DO I HAVE TO BE BRITISH TO APPLY?

 WHAT SUPPLEMENTARY MATERIAL SHOULD I SUBMIT IN ADDITION TO THE REFERENCE LETTERS ?

 Applicants are required to submit evidence of their Japanese language proficiency, graduation certificate copies and transcripts of current courses attended.

 WHAT SUPPLEMENTARY MATERIAL SHOULD I SUBMIT AS EVIDENCE OF MY JAPANESE PROFICIENCY?
 CAN I SUBMIT MY BA TRANSCRIPTS AND AN ADDITIONAL REFERENCE FROM MY JAPANESE TUTOR?

 Applicants are required to submit transcripts.
-A reference from a Japanese tutor would be extremely useful.
+An additional reference from a Japanese tutor would be extremely useful.

 IS A DIGITAL SIGNATURE ON MY APPLICATION FORM ACCEPTABLE?

 A digital signature is acceptable.
 Please email the completed application form to email@example.com.